Emad-H/Physical-Verification-using-SKY130/README.md

 ![4c fix](Day3/3-42.png)

-Alternatively, for deep n-wells we can add a full setup with guard rings by simply clickin on the menu button Devices 1 > deep n-well region.
+Alternatively, for deep n-wells we can add a full setup with guard rings by simply clicking on the menu button Devices 1 > deep n-well region.
 This gives the following result.

 ![4c fix2](Day3/3-43.png)